josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🛡️_this_is_the_home_front.md

-# 🛡️ This Is the Home Front
+# 🛡️ This Is The Home Front
 **First created:** 2025-12-23 | **Last updated:** 2026-05-06
 *Why defending democratic culture online is not escalation — it is civic responsibility.*